fbpx

 • Cooking Class 3 and dinner follows.
 Everyone enjoys the foods that were prepared in class.

-• Overnight in downtown Bologna B&B.
+• Overnight in our luxury Bologna B&B.

 Day 6: Departure~